genie-ai/genie-router/README.md

 storage is implemented the allowed chatIds will be persisted and remembered.

 To not require a password, simply remove the attribute or set it to null.

 ### Brains

+Currently, genie-router only supports one brain at a time.
+Multiple brains can be enabled at the same time, but only the brain with the name configured in the configuration attribute `defaultBrain` is used.

 #### wit.ai